Cecca/experiment-reporter/README.md

 Part of the behaviour of the library can be controlled using system
 properties:

- - `experiment.category`: sets the category of the experiment.
-Ignored by the `Experiment(String, String)` constructor.
- - `experiment.name`: sets the name of the experiment.
-Ignored by the `Experiment(String, String)` constructor.
  - `experiment.report.dir`: configures the directory that will contain the reports.
 Defaults to `./reports`
  - `experiment.json.pretty`: boolean, configures whether the json reports will be pretty-printed.
 Defaults to `false`.
- - experiment.tag.some-tag-name: Add a tag with the given name and value to the experiment at invocation time.
+ - `experiment.tag.some-tag-name`: Add a tag with the given name and value to the experiment at invocation time.